root-project/root-evolution/proposals/0001-modularization.md

 * __Package database__: A record of all packages currently available in a ROOT installation.
 * __Package manager__: An actor that can locate and install packages into a ROOT installation from a package reference, along with their transitive dependencies.

 There are other legacy large object-oriented software systems which, similar to ROOT, consisting of a large number of interdependent  and loosely-coupled classes, mostly organized as set of libraries and build targets.
 Classes are often the lowest level of granularity to serve as a unit of software modularization.
 In ecosystems such as Java,  Python and C++, a further package structure can allow software developers organize their programs into components.
 A good organization of classes into identifiable and collaborating packages eases the understanding, maintenance of software.
-To improve the quality of software modularization, assessing the package organization is required.
+To improve the quality of software modularization, assessing the package organization is required [[3]].

 Since we address large software systems, such as ROOT framework, consisting of a very large number of classes and packages, we consider that packages are the units of software modularization.